WorkflowForge Configuration

 using var foundry = WorkflowForge.CreateFoundry("MiddlewareExample");

-// Add timing middleware (from Performance extension)
+// Add timing middleware (built-in)

-// Add error handling middleware
+// Add error handling middleware (built-in)

 // Add validation middleware (from Validation extension)